roga11/gabrielrodriguez.github.io/_pages/research.md

 **Underlying Core Inflation with Multiple Regimes**

-**Testing for the Synchronization of International Business Cycles** with Jean-Marie Dufour
+**Testing for the Synchronization of International Business Cycles**, with Jean-Marie Dufour

 **[Joint Determination of Counterparty and Liquidity Risk in Payment Systems](https://editorialexpress.com/cgi-bin/conference/download.cgi?db_name=AFA2022&paper_id=1752)**,